Starstrukk: Music videos

 The second music video for "Starstrukk", which was directed by Marc Klasfeld and Steve Jocz, and includes Katy Perry, was shot at the Los Angeles County Natural History Museum's Rose Garden in Exposition Park on Monday, September 21, 2009.
 The video shows 3OH!3 sitting at a fountain where they retrieve coins that have been thrown in, causing women to begin pursuing them.
 In other scenes, Perry and 3OH!3 sing together in front of the fountain.
 During her verse, Perry dances underneath the fountain at night.
 The story treatment in the video is mostly taken from the film When in Rome, with the theme of magical coins thrown into a fountain.
 The video also references James Bond films, West Side Story and Baywatch.

+Awards and nominations

 Usage in media and cover versions

 "Starstrukk" was featured on the third episode of the first season of The Vampire Diaries.
 It was also used in When in Rome.
 The song was covered by Marina and the Diamonds on BBC Radio 1's Live Lounge in the United Kingdom, and at a few of her live performances, including the Glastonbury Festival.
 A studio recording of her cover was included as the B-side to her 2010 single "Oh No!".